joshuamkite/terraform-aws-ssh-bastion-service/Changleog.md

 # 3.8

-* Implement appendable user data - you can now add userdata from an encompassing plan
+**Feature:** Implement appendable user data - you can now add userdata from an encompassing plan

-* The role created by this module is now available as an output so that an encompassing plan may use it e.g. for additional policies attachment
+**Feature:** The role created by this module is now available as an output so that an encompassing plan may use it e.g. for additional policies attachment

 * Both changes make it easier to set up your logging solution of choice, e.g. cloudwatch

-* EC2 healthcheck port now defaults to 2222 - this avoids scaling issues with IAM in large deployments
+**Change:**  EC2 healthcheck port now defaults to 2222 - this avoids scaling issues with IAM in large deployments

 # 3.7